from my unpublished second collection

 She stares through the window to the garden gate, guarded by Thunderbirds, one on each side, the road

 leading out to the highway.
 I'm waiting until I don't love you, she answers.
 Puts her cup on its hook.
 Impossible to dry anything.
 Dishes, clothes.
-Your cheek
+Her cheek

 where the cat licks it clean.
 So much life other than our own loves the heat, the close nights crackling with starlight, you'd think we would grow fond of it.